nofox1/E-Commerce/README.md

 - dotenv

 ## Intallation
-Need to clone to local machine.
+Clone to local machine.
 Then navigate to where the file is located and then open your CLI(console).
 Then follow these steps:
 ```
 mysql -u root -p